crcn/tandem-old/README.md

 document.body.appendChild(Button.create().element);
 ```

-Note that you'll be able to register custom `ibf` compilers that translates your visual documents into JavaScript that is compatible with frameworks such as React, Ember, and Angular.
-Registering a React ibf compiler for instance would yield the following code:
+the `button.ibf` file in this case would be compiled straight to vanilla JavaScript.
+You'll also be able to register *custom* compilers for frameworks such as React, Ember, and Angular.
+Registering a React ibf compiler for instance might yield the following code:

 ```javascript
 var React = require('React');